sclorg/s2i-python-container/3.5/README.md

 To set these environment variables, you can place them as a key value pair into a `.s2i/environment` file inside your source code repository.

+* **APP_SCRIPT**

+    Used to run the application from a script file.
+    This should be a path to a script file (defaults to `app.sh`) that will be run to start the application.

 * **APP_FILE**

     Used to run the application from a Python script.